打call

 What Does 打call Mean?

 From Japanese concert culture where fans shout specific calls and responses during performances.
-In China it escaped fan culture to mean actively cheering for, supporting, or endorsing anything.
+Emerging around 2018, in China it escaped fan culture to mean actively cheering for, supporting, or endorsing anything.
 You can 打call for a friend's project, a restaurant you like, a policy you support, or a sports team.
 The concert origin gives it a communal, enthusiastic quality — 打call implies visible, vocal support, not just passive agreement.

 Cultural Context